mattduffield/frontendcreator/docs/tutorials/randomuser-screen.md

 11) Clicking save will navigate you to the designer.

-12) Under the *Settings* tab, select the `RandomUser` script under the Screen Scripts section.
+12) Under the *Settings* tab, select the `RandomUsers` script under the Screen Scripts section.

 13) We are now ready to start building our layout.
 There is only a single element that we will use.